pdm-project/pdm/README.md

 Poetry manages environments and dependencies in a similar way to Pipenv, but it can also build .whl files with your code, and it can upload wheels and source distributions to PyPI.
 It has a pretty user interface and users can customize it via a plugin.
-Poetry uses the `pyproject.toml` standard, but it does not follow the standard specifying how metadata should be represented in a pyproject.toml file ([PEP 621]), instead using a custom `[tool.poetry]` table.
-This is partly because Poetry came out before PEP 621.
+Poetry uses the `pyproject.toml` standard.

 ### [Hatch](https://hatch.pypa.io)